mangara22/PokemonWebScraping/README.md

 # PokemonWebScraping
-A short python script that scrapes Pokémon data from a website
+A short python script that scrapes Pokémon data from a website.
+- This is used for getting Pokémon data for my improved TextSafariZone.